electrickite/batsignal/README.md

 Installation
 ------------
-Run the following command to build and install batsignal (if necessary as root):
+Run the following command to build and install batsignal (as root if necessary):

     $ make clean install

 Usage
 -----
-See the man page for details.
+See `man batsignal` for details.

 Authors
 -------